Rhymes for Young Ghouls: Plot

 The film opens with a brief prologue explaining the history of Canadian First Nations children being compelled by law to attend Indian residential schools.
-In 1969, the prepubescent Aila (Miika Whiskeyjack) lives with her father Joseph (Glen Gould), mother Anna (Roseanne Supernault) and younger brother Tyler at the fictional Red Crow Indian Reservation, a Mi'kmaq Indian reserve.
+In 1969, the prepubescent Aila lives with her father Joseph, mother Anna and younger brother Tyler at the fictional Red Crow Indian Reservation, a Mi'kmaq Indian reserve.
 Aila's parents consume drugs and alcohol to cope with the abuse they suffered at St. Dymphna's residential school.
-Tyler is accidentally killed by Anna during a drunk driving accident.
-The grief-stricken Anna commits suicide while Joseph takes the blame and is imprisoned.
+Tyler is killed by Anna during a drunk driving incident.
+The grief-stricken Anna dies by suicide while Joseph takes the blame and is imprisoned.

 The film fast forwards seven years later to 1976.
-In her father's absence, the now-teenage Aila (Kawennáhere Devery Jacobs) takes over her father's drug dealing business in the care of her uncle Burner (Brandon Oakes), who himself consumes and sells drugs.
-To avoid being sent to St. Dymphna's school, Aila uses the proceeds from the drug money to bribe the corrupt and abusive Indian agent Popper (Mark Antony Krupa), who runs the school.
-In flashback scenes, it is show that a younger Popper (Sheamas Graham) was bullied by several Mi'kmaq youths including Burner.
-A younger Joseph (Muin Gould) comes to his aid but Popper spurns his offer of friendship and develops a hatred for the Indians in the reserve.
+In her father's absence, the now-teenage Aila takes over her father's drug dealing business in the care of her uncle Burner, who himself consumes and sells drugs.
+To avoid being sent to St. Dymphna's school, Aila uses the proceeds from the drug money to bribe the corrupt and abusive Indian agent Popper, who runs the school.
+In flashback scenes, it is show that a younger Popper was bullied by several Mi'kmaq youths including Burner.
+A younger Joseph comes to his aid but Popper spurns his offer of friendship and develops a hatred for the Indians in the reserve.

 One day, Aila's drug money is stolen.
 Her predicament is complicated when her father Joseph is released from prison and returns to the Red Crow Reserve.
 Relations between daughter and father are initially frayed; Aila resents her father for not being there, while Joseph is unhappy that his daughter is involved in the drug business.
-Aila and three friends later hatch a plot to break into St. Dymphna's with the assistance of one of the resident boys, Jujijj (Shako Mattawa Jacobs), and steal the required money.
-However, Burner betrays them to Popper, who arrests Joseph on trumped up property damage charges and sends Aila to St. Dymphna's.
+Aila and three friends later hatch a plot to break into St. Dymphna's with the assistance of one of the resident boys, Jujijj, and steal the required money.
+However, Burner betrays them to Popper, who arrests Joseph on trumped-up property damage charges and sends Aila to St. Dymphna's.